davidmenlop/HubSpot-Developer-Coding/README.md

 ### Step 1: Clone the project

-Create a folder where you want this sample to be cloned and clone the repository
+Clone the repository on your local desktop

 ### Step 2: Install dependencies